 Field Name Description

-Destination Destination address
+Destination Address of the destination.

 Host/Net Indicates whether single host or a network is being specified.
-If Net, then one more option appears where user has to configure the subnet.
+If Net, then one more option appears then configure the subnet.

 Gateway Gateway IP address

 Interface Select the desired LAN/WAN interface.

-Comment Comment
+Comment Comments.